Patilmanav/face-vault/API.md

 2. File uploads should use `multipart/form-data` encoding.
 3. The Flask backend handles face detection and recognition.
 4. Image URLs are relative to the server root.
+5. JWT tokens should be included in the Authorization header for all protected endpoints.
+6. Token expiration is set to 24 hours by default.
-5. The mock API endpoints are used for testing when the Flask backend is not available.
+7. The mock API endpoints are used for testing when the Flask backend is not available.